 The shipping industry and its global fleet have seen continuous growth over the years.
 According to the latest data from the United Nations Conference on Trade and Development (UNCTAD), by the end of 2023, the total deadweight tonnage (DWT) of ships over 100 GRT (Gross Register Tonnage) reached approximately 2,273 million DWT.

-A significant portion of this capacity is attributed to the world’s fleet of dry bulk carriers, which alone accounts for 974 million DWT.
-This represents almost 43% of the global fleet’s deadweight, underscoring the critical role dry bulk carriers play in international trade and the transportation of goods.
+A significant portion of this capacity is attributed to the world’s fleet of dry bulk carriers, which alone accounts for 974 million DWT according to the 2023 UNCTAD Maritime Review.
+This represents almost 43% of the global fleet’s deadweight, underscoring the critical role dry bulk carriers play in international trade and transportation.

 Among the vast array of companies operating within this sector, the top 10 largest dry bulk shipping companies command a substantial share of the market.
 Together, they operate 10.67% of the dry bulker fleet’s deadweight, with a combined total of 989 ships.
 Leading the pack is Golden Ocean Group Ltd, which stands out as the world leader in dry bulk shipping, boasting ownership of 81 vessels and an impressive fleet deadweight of 14.1 million tons.